Kathleen is a professional freelance writer and blogger with over a decade of experience writing professionally.

 Born on the 23rd of February in 1948, the Japanese native Hiroshi Sugimoto currently divides his time between Tokyo and New York City, continuing to perfect his photography craft while dabbling in new ventures, such as architectural design.

 Born and raised in Japan, Sugimoto began photographing in high school.
-In 1974, he retrained himself as an artist working on his BFA at the Art Center College of Design in Los Angeles, California.
+In 1974, he retrained himself as an artist, working on his BFA at the Art Center College of Design in Los Angeles, California.
 After graduating, Sugimoto moved from California to New York City to continue his photography career.

 Sugimoto's Signature Photographic Style

 Sugimoto refers to his signature photographic style as "time exposure" experiments - playing with shutter speeds other photographers could never master.
 His goal through these "experiments" is to capture time through his images - creating time capsules that will last for eternity.
-Eternity is a constant focus of Sugimoto, who also worked on series that dealt with the issues of life and death - intrigued by the transience of human life.
+Eternity is a constant focus of Sugimoto, who also worked on a series that dealt with the issues of life and death - intrigued by the transience of human life.

 The signature style of Sugimoto is his use of an 8x10 large format camera, combined with extremely long exposure times.
 This style exemplifies the fact that Sugimoto is a true master of photographic techniques and contributed to his fame and recognition as a professional photographer.